Special metrics and scales in parabolic geometry: Introduction

 Contact distinguished curves can be also interesting from the viewpoint of control theory.
 Manifolds $M$ underlying a parabolic geometry always carry canonical filtrations (possibly trivial, as in the conformal case) where $T^{-1}\!M$ is a bracket-generating distribution in $TM$.
 Viewing the distribution $T^{-1}\!M$ as a control distribution for a suitable system, the bracket-generating property means that the system is {\em controllable}, i.e.~for arbitrary point $x$, each point in a neighbourhood of $x$ can be joined with $x$ by a curve contact to $T^{-1}\!M$.
 The {\em contact distinguished\/} curves are natural candidates for controlling the system (distinguished curves have the important property that if they are contact at one point then they are contact everywhere).
 On the other hand, they are generally determined by higher jets, so there can be more distinguished curves going in a given direction from a given point $x$.
 To describe a suitable family of such curves it is therefore natural to ask if there is a connection such that all its contact geodesics are distinguished.

 In this article we set up some general machinery within parabolic geometry and illustrate our procedures by treating, in detail, conformal geometry and contact Legendrean geometry (an alternative real form of hypersurface CR geometry).
 The conformal case is already understood by other methods (e.g.~\cite{BE,T,Y}), which we briefly recall before using symmetry algebras and the tractor connection to rederive the conformal results in a way that generalises to all parabolic geometries.
 The key here is the characterisation of unparameterised distinguished curves, due to Doubrov and \v{Z}\'adn\'{\i}k~\cite{DZ}, in terms of the Cartan connection.
 We rephrase their characterisation in terms of tractor connections (and, in an appendix, derive the equations of Tod~\cite{T} for conformal circles by tractor methods).
 An important point about such methods is that they are manifestly invariant.
 Otherwise, one has to check the invariance of the resulting equations by tedious and unilluminating calculation.
 In fact, we do not need the equations themselves in order to understand when (contact) geodesics for a Weyl connection within a parabolic class are distinguished.
 Much of this article is devoted to carrying out this procedure in the context of contact Legendrean geometry, culminating in Theorem~\ref{contact_Legendrean_theorem} and its corollary.
 There are corresponding results in the CR setting, namely Theorem~\ref{CR_theorem} and its corollary.
 In both cases, it is interesting to note that there are non-trivial examples, which may be gleaned from articles of Loboda~\cite{L} and, more recently, Kruglikov~\cite{K} and Doubrov-Medvedev-The~\cite{DMT,DMT_CR}.
+In the CR setting, the geometry we identify was already considered by Leitner~\cite{Leitner} who explains how to derive them from K\"ahler-Einstein metrics.